savitha7/laravel6-crud/README.md

 ## Notes

-if you have front-end issues, you can run below cmds.(project's frontend dependencies using NPM.
+If you have front-end issues, you can run below cmds.(project's frontend dependencies using NPM.
 Once the dependencies have been installed using npm install, you can compile your SASS files to plain CSS using Laravel Mix.)
 ```
 npm install
 npm run dev